Arthur Skeffington: Early life

 Educated at Streatham Grammar School and the University of London, Skeffington graduated with a BSc in Economics.
 He lectured in economics, was a member of the Fabian Society and was elected to the National Executive of the Labour Party.

 At the 1935 general election he unsuccessfully contested the parliamentary seat of Streatham.
 He also failed to be elected when a by-election was held at Lewisham West in 1938.

 During the Second World War he worked for the Board of Trade on concentration of industry and for the Ministry of Supply on the production of medical supplies.

 Parliamentary career

 Skeffington was elected at the 1945 general election as MP for Lewisham West, but lost his seat at the 1950 general election.

 In 1950 he was elected to the London County Council to represent Peckham, holding the seat until 1958. he was called to the bar at the Middle Temple in 1951.

 Skeffington successfully contested the Hayes and Harlington by-election in 1953, which he won, thereby being returned to Parliament.
-He served as MP for that constituency in the House of Commons until his death in 1971, at the age of 61.
+He served as MP for that constituency in the House of Commons until his death.

 From 1967 to 1970, he was Parliamentary Private Secretary to the Minister for Housing and Local Government.
 Skeffington was also Chairman of Labour's National Executive Committee from 1969 to 1970.

-Outside politics
+Personal life and death

+Skeffington was married and had two children.
 A keen cricketer, he played cricket for Surrey 2nd XI.

+Skeffington died at Royal Marsden Hospital in London on 18 February 1971, at the age of 61.